 Five players in the UCLA huddle wanted to try and kick what would have been a 21-yard field goal, exactly two yards longer than a standard extra point.
 On the other hand, five of the Bruins thought going for it would be the best option and so it was left to the quarterback Matthews to settle the issue.
-Certainly an astonishingly choice from a contemporary perspective, the UCLA signal-caller fatefully decided to run a conventional play from scrimmage.
+Certainly an astonishing choice if only from a contemporary 21st century perspective, the UCLA signal-caller fatefully decided to run a conventional play from scrimmage.

 Nave, who was still in the game for USC and operating as the lone safety in the Trojans’ 6-2-2-1 defensive scheme, was decidedly nervous.